elementary/website/docs/code/getting-started.md

     This ensures your gschema.xml file is installed, and renames it with your app's ID to avoid filename conflicts.

 6. Compile and install your app to see it in action!
 Note that GSettings are installed at install time, not compile time.
 So you'll need to run `sudo ninja install` to avoid crashes from non-existent settings.
 To see the setting, you can open your app, toggle the swich, close it, then re-open it.
 The switch should retain its previous state.
 To see it under the hood, open dconf Editor, navigate to your apps settings at com.github.yourusername.yourrepositoryname, and watch the `useless-setting` when you toggle your switch.

-## Window State {#window-state}

-One of the most common states that apps should persist is the window state.
-For single-window apps, this can be very simple and include the size, position, and maximized state of the main window.

 #### Next Page: [Reference](/docs/code/reference) {.text-right}